Monday September 4th

 She got ribs.

-Ribeyes were pretty rare for medium but they were flavorful
+Ribeyes were pretty rare for medium but they were flavorful good.

 Diana says her ribs were OK.